← Back to Topics

 Image by R. Badea, Simona Ioanitescu CC BY 3.0 · Source

-A 62-year-old male with a history of hepatitis C presents with new onset jaundice and ascites.
+A 70-year-old male with cirrhosis secondary to alcohol abuse presents with new-onset ascites and a palpable liver mass.
 His AFP is markedly elevated.
 A contrast-enhanced ultrasound is performed, as shown.
-What is the MOST appropriate next step in management?
+What is the MOST appropriate next diagnostic step?

 Mark this as a high-quality question